Gisele Vienne

 DACM

-At national level, this cross-border anchoring is reinforced by DACM with various institutions: since 2017 with the Théâtre National de Bretagne in Rennes, in 2021 and 2022 with the Centre National de la Danse and since 2022 with the Théâtre National de Chaillot.
-From 2023, Gisèle Vienne will also be an associate artist at MC2 Grenoble and Le Volcan – Scène Nationale du Havre.
+This cross-border foundation is further strengthened at the national level through partnerships with various institutions : from 2017 to 2026 with the Théâtre National de Bretagne in Rennes ; from 2023 to 2025 with MC2 Grenoble ; in 2021 and 2022 with the Centre National de la Danse ; and from 2022 to spring 2026 with the Théâtre National de Chaillot.
+Since 2023, Gisèle Vienne has also been an associate artist at Le Volcan – Scène Nationale du Havre.

 Press